 Contrary to popular belief, standard email is not secure enough for healthcare information, nor is it the most efficient tool for healthcare communication.
-Implementing HIPAA compliant email requires significant additional work for your practice and is not worth the investment.
-Before I tell you why, allow me to provide you with some background.
+Implementing HIPAA compliant email requires significant additional work for your practice and is not the most effective way to communicate with patients.

 What is HIPAA Compliance?

 In 1996, President Bill Clinton signed the Healthcare Insurance Portability and Accountability Act (HIPAA) legislation into law to “improve the portability and accountability of health insurance coverage”.
 Later in 2003, the US Department of Health and Human Services created the first HIPAA Privacy and Security Rules.

 The Privacy Rule outlined the proper treatment and sharing of protected health information (PHI), defined as “any information held by a covered entity which concerns health status, the provision of healthcare, or payment for healthcare that can be linked to an individual”.

 In combination with the Privacy Rule, the Security Rule “establishes national standards to protect individuals’ electronic personal health information that is created, received, used, or maintained by a covered entity”.
 In essence, it becomes the duty of any covered entity to ensure the security of patient information.

 Today, HIPAA compliance takes measures to prevent unauthorized users from gaining access to private health information.
 Fining noncompliant organizations up to $50,000 per incident and granting individuals the right to pursue legal action help ensure patients’ medical information is safe at all times.
 So, maybe you want to have a HIPAA compliant email option at your practice.
 But do you need to be HIPAA compliant?

 Who does HIPAA apply to?